blaizard/bzd/cc/bzd/core/async/README.md

 ### Generator

-`bzd::Generator` is the generator-coroutine type of this framework.
+`bzd::Generator` is the asynchronous generator-coroutine type of this framework.

 A `void` generator is declared as follow: